canonical/kernel-docs/docs/tutorial/crank-your-first-kernel.md

 ## Introduction

-In this tutorial, we will crank an Ubuntu kernel, which means to apply updates to an existing derivative Ubuntu kernel from its parent kernel, package it, and prepare it for testing.

-[cranky](https://kernel.ubuntu.com/gitea/kernel/kteam-tools/src/branch/master/cranky) is a toolchain which assists in all of these steps.
+Cranking an Ubuntu kernel is the process of applying updates to an existing Ubuntu kernel, packaging it, and preparing it for testing. [cranky](https://kernel.ubuntu.com/gitea/kernel/kteam-tools/src/branch/master/cranky) is a toolchain which assists in all of these steps.

-### Table of Contents/Steps in this Guide

-The steps of cranking a kernel are relatively straightforward:

-1. Set Up/Update Environment
-2. Download Current Version of the Kernel
-3. Apply Updates from the Upstream Kernel
-4. Verify the Kernel Builds Successfully
-5. Package the kernel for Release
-6. Upload kernel for release/review

----

 <!-- TODO specify the SRU cycle -->
 In this tutorial, we will crank a 24.04 LTS (Noble Numbat) (codename `noble`) Google cloud kernel (codename `linux-gke`).
 Keep these codenames in mind for future commands.

-Learn more about Ubuntu releases and derivative kernels [here].

 ## 1. Set Up/Update Environment